 Once your card is created, you’ll receive an email in your uOttawa account.

 To pick up your card, provide valid government-issued identification.
-If you’ve previously obtained a student card and need a replacement due to a legal name change, present two pieces of ID from the list below and get your new card in person at InfoService in Tabaret Hall (TBT):
+If you’ve previously obtained a student card and need a replacement due to a legal name change, present two pieces of ID from the list and get your new card in person at InfoService in Tabaret Hall (TBT):

 • Passport